Content Updated December 6, 2019

-All the recent activity around ACA repeal/ replace has created a lot of confusion for employers.
+All the recent activity around ACA repeal/replace, and the Texas ruling, has created a lot of confusion for employers.
 The net outcome of this has been…nothing.
-The ACA – including the employer mandate – stands, at least for the foreseeable future and definitely for 2017.
+The ACA – including the employer mandate – stands.

-With 2017 tax reporting coming up, now is a good time to recap what the employer mandate is and who needs to abide by it.
-This is part 1 of a 2 part blog, covering who needs to comply and what they need to do to be compliant and by when.
+With 2019 in full swing, now is a good time to recap what the employer mandate is and who needs to abide by it.
+This is part 1 of a 2-part blog, covering who needs to comply, and what they need to do to be compliant and by when.
 Part 2 will dive into the associated penalties for non-compliance.

 Who needs to be ACA Compliant?